trivago/gollum/docs/src/gen/formatter/aggregate.rst

 =========

 Aggregate is a formatter which can group up further formatter.
-The `ApplyTo` settings will be pass on and overwritten in the child formatter.
+The `Source` setting will be passed on to all child formatters, overwriting any source value there (if set).
 This plugin could be useful to setup complex configs with metadata handling in more readable format.